Please share this page:

 Source(s): Forbes

-The Molson brothers (Geoffrey, Andrew and Justin) buy the Montreal Canadiens, Bell Center and Groupe Spectacles Gillett from George Gillett for $575M.
+The Molson brothers (Geoffrey, Andrew and Justin) bought the Montreal Canadiens, Bell Center and Groupe Spectacles Gillett from George Gillett for $575M.

 Source(s): Forbes / Book: La glorieuse histoire des Canadiens / Book: Beyond the Scoreboard